'Masters of our destiny': Myanmar's Wa rebels in show of force - Journal du Cameroun

 It is home to one of the world’s largest tin mines and massive rubber plantations.

-Regional drug cops say it plays a central role in the “Golden Triangle” drugs trade, forged over decades of opium production.
+Regional drug cops say it plays a central role in the “Golden Triangle” narcotics trade, forged over decades of opium production.

 The Wa have long been accused of running a narco-state peppered with meth labs across their self-policed lands — claims Wa leaders vehemently deny.